-NOTE: If your Model 3 is fitted with Tesla accessory wheels or tires, some information may be different from the labels on the vehicle.
-See Accessory Wheels and Tires on page 174.
+NOTE: If your Model Y is fitted with Tesla accessory wheels or tires, some information may be different from the labels on the vehicle.

-The Tire Pressure indicator light on the touchscreen alerts you if one or more tires is under- or over-inflated.
+The Tire Pressure indicator light on the touchscreen alerts you if one or more tires is under-inflated.

-The Tire Pressure indicator light does not immediately turn off when you adjust tire pressure.
-After inflating the tire to the recommended pressure, you must drive over 15 mph (25 km/h) for more than 10 minutes to activate the Tire Pressure Monitoring System (TPMS), which turns off the Tire Pressure indicator light.
+After inflating the tire to the recommended pressure, you must drive over 15 mph (25 km/h) for a short amount of time to activate the Tire Pressure Monitoring System (TPMS), which turns off the Tire Pressure indicator light.

-If the indicator light flashes for one minute whenever you power on Model 3, a fault with the TPMS is detected (see TPMS Malfunction on page 165).
+If the indicator light flashes for one minute whenever you power on Model Y, a fault with the TPMS is detected (see TPMS Malfunction on page 170).